angular/angularfire/docs/1-install-and-setup.md

 ### 0. Prerequisites

 Before you start installing AngularFire2, make sure you have latest version of angular-cli installed.
-To verify run the command `ng -v` and ensure you see `angular-cli: 1.x.x-beta.14`.
+To verify run the command `ng -v` and ensure you see `angular-cli: 1.x.x-beta.xx`.
+The lowest compatible version is `1.x.x-beta.14`.

 If not, you may need to do the following: